Geosphere-Austria/dataset-api-docs/src/resource.md

 %| TAWES weather stations         | `tawes-v1-10min`          | no       | {{LICENSE}}  | API only                                                                 |
 %| WINFORE                        | `winfore-v1-1d-1km`       | yes      | {{LICENSE}}  | {{"[link]({}/dataset/winfore-v1-1d-1km)".format(DATA_PORTAL_URL)}}       |

-## Verified data

-Data is verified with with the Austrian Quality Service (AQUAS).
-You can read more about data verification [here](https://www.zamg.ac.at/cms/de/klima/messnetze/datenpruefung).